The Best Credit Card Offers with Rewards

 Starwood Preferred Guest Credit Card from American Express This American Express card once set the standard for rewards programs.
 It stayed in my wallet so long, the numbers nearly wore off.
 The program's still strong, just trumped by this year's incredible bonus offers from competitors.

 Remember that banks only make money on these programs when you spend a lot on your card and pay off your balance nearly every month.
-That's why they're only available to folks with good or excellent credit.
+That's why they're available to folks with good or excellent credit.
 If you're in doubt about whether to apply, see if your current bank or credit card issuer gives you access to free FICO score reporting (many now do).